Omni2Sound: Towards Unified Video-Text-to-Audio Generation: Related Works

-The audio generation paradigm is shifting towards unified, omni-modal frameworks, a trajectory initiated by \textit{MMAudio} \cite{cheng2025mmaudio}.
-While it integrated V2A and T2A, its approach was fundamentally V2A-centric, using T-A pairs merely as augmentation for V2A rather than optimizing T2A as a co-equal task.
-Subsequent works like \textit{AudioX} \cite{tian2025audiox} and \textit{AudioGen-Omni} \cite{wang2025audiogenomni} expanded this scope to more flexible modality combinations.
-However, these efforts often relied on brute-force data scaling (e.g., \textit{AudioX} with over 9 million samples), which revealed inefficiencies and failed to yield proportional SOTA performance.
-Critically, these early models \cite{cheng2025mmaudio, tian2025audiox, wang2025audiogenomni} largely overlooked the inherent cross-task competition stemming from co-training these diverse sub-tasks. \textit{UniFlow-Audio} \cite{xu2025uniflow} is the first to systematically address this by categorizing tasks into Time-Aligned (TA) and Non-Time-Aligned (NTA) classes and analyzing their competitive dynamics.
-However, its analysis remains coarse-grained, failing to investigate the granular competition within the TA category (i.e., V2A vs. T2A).
+The audio generation paradigm is shifting towards unified, omni-modal frameworks \cite{xu2026tag}.
+This trend is initiated by \textit{MMAudio} \cite{cheng2025mmaudio}, which first integrates V2A and T2A but remains fundamentally V2A-centric, using T-A pairs merely as augmentation rather than optimizing T2A as a co-equal task.
+Subsequent works such as \textit{AudioX} \cite{tian2025audiox} expand the scope to more flexible modality combinations, while \textit{AudioGen-Omni} \cite{wang2025audiogenomni} and \textit{OmniSonic} \cite{pian2026omnisonic} further extend the paradigm to joint audio and speech generation.
+However, these approaches often rely on brute-force data scaling (e.g., \textit{AudioX} with over 9 million samples) without achieving commensurate performance gains.
+Critically, these early models \cite{cheng2025mmaudio, tian2025audiox, wang2025audiogenomni, pian2026omnisonic} largely overlook the inherent cross-task competition that arises from co-training diverse sub-tasks. \textit{UniFlow-Audio} \cite{xu2025uniflow} is the first to systematically address this issue by categorizing tasks into Time-Aligned (TA) and Non-Time-Aligned (NTA) classes and analyzing their competitive dynamics.
+More recently, the trend has further extended toward joint audio and speech generation \cite{pian2026omnisonic,wang2025audiogenomni}.
+However, these analysis remains coarse-grained, without investigating the finer-grained competition within the TA category (i.e., V2A vs. T2A).
 Moreover, the challenging case of joint cross-modal generation (VT2A) remains unaddressed. \textit{Consequently, a fundamental study on task competitive dynamics within a unified VT2A framework remains absent.}